PREVIOUSLY ON… SURVIVOR!

 “Look at yours,” Jamie returns, noting the glasses on Irene’s statue.

 “Obviously, you guys have all noticed the statues in your likeness behind me.
 They’re going to have a role to play in today’s reward challenge,” says Jeff.
 “Here’s how it works.
 Yesterday, we had each of you fill out a questionnaire asking questions about what you thought of your tribemates.
 Today, we’re going to see how well you have your finger on the pulse of the tribe.
 Each round, I’ll ask a question from the survey.
-You must tell me who you think the group said, who’s name came up the most often.
+You must tell me who you think the group said, whose name came up the most often.
 This may differ from what you personally answered.
 We are looking for the tribe’s consensus.
 Each time you get an answer right, you’ll get to chop one of another tribe member’s ropes.
 When you lose all three ropes, a weight will drop, crushing your statue, and you are out of the game.
 Last person standing wins reward.
 Wanna know what you’re playing for?”

 “Hell yeah!” cheers Marco.
 Everyone claps in excitement.